jwiz9/miniature-invention/README.md

   ## Installation
   In order to run this application you need Node.js installed.
 Then, you must use the command "node index" in your command-line to be prompted with the questions to fill out your README.md.
 A YouTube demo of this explanation will be provided in the following line:
   ## Tests
-  A example of this generated README.md will be provided with a link in the following line:
+  This current README.md template was designed using the README.md generator I developed, so take this README.md as the test.
   ## Contributors
   Contributors:
   Jordan Heath